janusson/SAMM/README.md

 # Self-Assembly Mobility Mapping

-Tools for ion mobility mass spectrometry data, automation, etc.
+Tools for processing and analyzing Waters' Travelling-Wave Ion Mobility Data from a Syntapt-G2 instrument.